ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_osdc/index.md

 Is it enough to check the numbers of rows when we do joins?

-This does an inner join, which is the default for `merge` in R.
+This does an inner join, which is the default for `merge` in R. (I'm using R here as a personal favor to [Jared Lander](https://twitter.com/jaredlander).)

 Think about it.